Operation Gearbox: Analysis

 The remainder of Fritham Force at Barentsburg was consolidated by the reinforcements of Operation Gearbox and its sequels, a weather station was set up and wireless contact with the Admiralty regained.
 Ullring reported the oversight with the machine-guns, arranged for Catalina supply flights, provided weather and sighting reports, protected Wharman and his apparatus for research into the ionosphere and prepared to attack German weather stations wherever they could be found.
-The survivors of Operation Fritham provided excellent local knowledge and with the arrival of the Gearbox personnel, could do more than subsist and dodge attacks by German aircraft.
+The survivors of Operation Fritham provided excellent local knowledge.

+With the arrival of the Gearbox personnel, the Norwegians could do more than subsist and dodge attacks by German aircraft.
 The flight of Catalina N-Nuts to Spitsbergen on 13 July with the Colt parts and other supplies, thence to north Russia to search for PQ 17 survivors, informed the British naval authorities in Murmansk that the Barents Sea was free of ice.
 Many survivors were rescued and ships sheltering at Novaya Zemlya were escorted safely to port.
 Planning began at the Admiralty for Operation Gearbox II, the sequel to Gearbox and with Operation Orator, part of the forthcoming Convoy PQ 18.